 The good news is that therapy can help alleviate symptoms quickly.
 Within a relatively short amount of time, you can reduce physical stress symptoms and return to feeling like yourself.

 If you’re curious about the difference between postpartum depression and the baby blues, we recently wrote a blog on the topic.
 You can read about the unique characteristics of PMADs here.

-I identify as LGBTQ+ and worry you will not understand my unique experience of motherhood.
+I identify as LGBTQ+ and worry you will not understand my unique experience of parenthood.

-At Brave Minds, we provide a safe space for all to express, process and overcome burdensome feelings.
+At Brave Minds, we understand that there are many different experiences of becoming a parent.
+This transition is unique to you, your journey to becoming a parent, your relationship with your partner, and your intersecting identities.
+We believe that all birthing people should receive postpartum support and proper care.
+Brave Minds provides a safe space for all to express, process and overcome burdensome feelings.
 We uphold the highest inclusivity standards and accept all clients for who they are.

-Does going to therapy mean I’m a bad mother?
+Does going to therapy mean I’m a bad parent?